NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 # Automatic Speech Recognition (ASR) - Whisper Programming Guide

 The focus of this guide is on using In-Game Inferencing to integrate an ASR Whisper model into an application.
 More details can be found here [OpenAI Whisper](https://openai.com/research/whisper)

 Please read the [Programming Guide for AI](nvigi_core/docs/ProgrammingGuideAI.md) located in the NVIGI Core package to learn more about overall AI inference API in NVIGI SDK.

+> **MIN RUNTIME SPEC:** Note that all Whisper ASR backends require a CPU supporting AVX2 instructions.
+Support for this instruction extension is ubiquitous in modern gaming CPUs, but older hardware may not support it.

 > **IMPORTANT**: This guide might contain pseudo code, for the up to date implementation and source code which can be copy pasted please see the SDK's Basic command line sample [Source Code](../source/samples/nvigi.basic/basic.cpp) and [Docs](Samples.md).
 The Basic command-line sample includes the option to record audio and converting it to a text query for an LLM via the ASR plugins.